 Maternal health facts

-Comprehensive sexual and reproductive health care services can greatly reduce the number of unsafe abortions, by offering safer alternatives through family planning and by identifying and treating complications during pregnancy early on.
+Comprehensive sexual and reproductive health services can greatly reduce the number of unsafe abortions, by offering safer alternatives through family planning and access to safe abortion care.

 Obstructed labor can occur if the baby’s head is too large or its position is abnormal, blocking passage through the birth canal.
-When a mother is malnourished or is young and therefore has an underdeveloped pelvis, the birth canal itself is often not wide enough to accommodate the head of the baby.
+When a mother is malnourished or is very young and therefore has an underdeveloped pelvis, the birth canal itself is often not wide enough to accommodate the head of the baby.
+If an obstructed labor becomes prolonged, lasting more than 24 hours, the baby may die and the woman is at risk of postpartum hemorrhage, uterine rupture or fistula, and severe infection—all potentially fatal.

 How MSF responds